Red Bull - BORA - hansgrohe is set to fight for Tour de France glory

 The announcement of Red Bull’s sponsorship of BORA - hansgrohe from the start of the 2024 season is the beginning of a partnership that aims to transform the German team into the world’s best.

-The sponsorship runs deeper than financial support too, and will see the whole Red Bull - BORA - hansgrohe team benefit from the success of other sports and the unique performance expertise found at Red Bull’s Athlete Performance Centres in Austria and Los Angeles, USA.
+The sponsorship runs deeper than financial support too, and will see the whole Red Bull - BORA - hansgrohe team benefit from the success of other sports and the unique performance expertise found at Red Bull’s Athlete Performance Centers in Austria and Los Angeles, CA.

 05